Complaints (v5.0.0) Complaints (v5.0.0)

 Policy Statement

-This policy is intended to ensure that complaints are dealt with properly and that all complaints or comments by service users and their relatives, carers, and advocates are taken seriously.
-It is not designed to apportion blame, to consider the possibility of negligence, or to provide compensation.
-It is not part of the company’s Disciplinary Policy.
-This organisation believes that failure to listen to or acknowledge complaints leads to an aggravation of problems, service user dissatisfaction, and possible litigation.
-The organisation supports the idea that most complaints if dealt with early, openly, and honestly, can be sorted at a local level between just the complainant and the organisation.
-The complaints procedure is made available to service user and families in their Service User Guide.
-A copy is always kept in their care plan in their homes and available in a format that can be understood.
+Allcare Nurses Agency Ltd believes that failure to listen to or acknowledge complaints leads to an aggravation of problems, service user dissatisfaction, and possible litigation.
+Allcare Nurses Agency Ltd supports the idea that most complaints if dealt with early, openly, and honestly, can be sorted at a local level between just the complainant and Allcare Nurses Agency Ltd. The complaints procedure is made available to the service user and families in their Service Users guide.
+A copy is always kept in their Care and Support plan in their homes and available in a format that can be understood.

 ADASS has published a Good Practice Guide on Handling Complaints concerning Adults and Children in Social Care Settings.
 They have identified the following five principles: